Chinese Dragon

 The image of the dragon, appreciated by the Yuan, becomes popular again in the Xuande porcelain, with a fierce expression.
 Dark blue dragons move in an environment of lighter figures.
 This contrast reinforces the power of the imperial symbol.

-On May 30, Christie's sells a jar 48 cm high, lot 3012 estimated HK $ 60M.
+On May 30, 2016, Christie's sold for HK $ 158M a large size jar 48 cm high, lot 3012 from a lower estimate of HK $ 60M.
 The empowered dragon deploys its undulating body throughout the circumference.
+It is a superb large size example of the Xuande perfection in the blue and white that will never be achieved again, even under Chenghua.

-On May 31, Lyon and Turnbull in association with Freeman's sells a stem cup 10 cm in diameter, lot 84 estimated in excess of HK $ 22M.
-I invite you to watch the video introducing this lot.
+On May 31, Lyon and Turnbull in association with Freeman's sold for HK $ 41.5M a stem cup 10 cm in diameter, lot 84.

 What makes this large 15th-century 'dragon' jar so rare — and so special? https://t.co/QLNIYOqVal pic.twitter.com/3fOW2SxJrB